2020 Grant Recipient

-Congratulations to the 2020 Scholarly Research award recipients!
-The Research Foundation looks forward to supporting their projects throughout 2020 and beyond.
+Congratulations to the 2020 Scholarly Research award recipient!
+The Research Foundation looks forward to supporting this project throughout 2020 and beyond.

 University of Washington

 Principal Investigator: Mary Kay Gugerty, PhD, Professor, Daniel J. Evans School of Public Policy & Governance

 Title: How, When and Why do Associations Advocate?
 Association Engagement in the Policy Process Abstract